 As with all Italian holidays, there are distinct Christmas menus.
 Whether it’s the lasagna or the strufoli or the panettone, they all have an important role.
 This is just another tradition, but one worth mentioning separately because the time and care dedicated to these dishes amplifies their importance.

 The feast of the seven fishes (La Vigilia) on Christmas Eve; the feast of San Silvestro on New Year’s Eve; and La Befana for the Epiphany on January 6th are all separate menus.
 Every year cooks all over the country try to make these menus as well or even better than the year before.
-They include closely guarded recipes passed down through the generations.
-But every year, millions of people gather to eat the same foods with the same people and laugh and enjoy like they didn’t just do the same thing twelve months earlier.
+It is a tradition for millions of people gather to eat the same foods with the same people and laugh and enjoy like they didn’t just do the same thing twelve months earlier.